bekk/bekk-christmas/post/security/sqrl.md

     url: 'https://www.youtube.com/watch?v=uU1fY_xm9BE'
 authors: []
 ---
+SQRL was originally invented in 2013 by Steve Gibson (these days best known as host of the podcast Security Now).
+Over the past few years a lot of work has gone into perfecting the SQRL standard, and recently several client and server implementations have been developed, making now a good time to start experimenting with this fascinating technology.

 SQRL uses public key cryptography to securely authenticate a user to a web site with minimal fuss, and without the user having to memorize or manage a multitude of passwords.
 It is based around the central premise of using a single master identity to predictably generate unique identities for every web site that the user authenticates to.